IAM Access Analyzer is Enabled

 Notes

-- Multi-region consideration: Access Analyzer works per-region.
-Consider enabling it in all regions where you have resources
+- Regional scope: Access Analyzer operates per-region.
+You should enable it in all regions where you have resources, or use an organization-level analyzer.